 One of the first things to consider is salvaging the still good part of the shoe and replacing the damaged part.
 The good thing is that you can replace the top of the sole or even small parts like buckles and straps.
 If you are up to the challenge, you can give your shoe an entirely new look, as in the tutorial below.

 Glittering works great for shoes with suede or fabric surfaces.
 If you want to work on leather shoes, you'll have to scrape away the smooth, shiny surface.
-All you need for this project is a glitter bond, a paintbrush, and paper tape.
+You only need a glitter bond, a paintbrush, and paper tape for this project.

 The tape is for creating patterns and protecting areas you want untouched.
-The steps are simple; apply the bond on the desired area with the paintbrush, and pour on the glitter.
-Gien or upcycling efforts are also better for the environment; choose eco-friendly glitter to avoid plastic waste and pollution, as most conventional glitter is a plastic-based product.
+The steps are simple: apply the bond on the desired area with the paintbrush and pour on the glitter.
+Given upcycling efforts are also better for the environment, choose eco-friendly glitter to avoid plastic waste and pollution, as most conventional glitter is a plastic-based product.

 Bows can improve the look of shoes that you feel no longer measure up to standard but are otherwise in perfect condition.
 You can get already-made bows or make some yourself.
 The bows can be large for extra flounce or small for a more delicate approach.
 You can be done with this DIY in minutes.